c-zhong-ucl-ac-uk/realTRIPS/team.md

 ### Researchers on realTRIPS and the relevant projects

-[Chen Zhong](https://imzhongchen.wordpress.com/aboutme/) is Associate Professor in Urban Analytics at [CASA, UCL](https://www.ucl.ac.uk/bartlett/casa) and PI on the realTRIPS project.
+[Chen Zhong](https://profiles.ucl.ac.uk/46973) is Associate Professor in Urban Analytics at [CASA, UCL](https://www.ucl.ac.uk/bartlett/casa) and PI on the realTRIPS project.
 Her research interests lie in spatial data analysis, machine learning, urban modelling, and data-driven methods for urban and transport planning.
-Her ongoing research focuses on urban mobility with strengths developed in three aspects: (i) the use of emerging human location data (e.g. smart card data, social media data) and advanced spatial analysis and modelling methods (ii) addressing broad transport-related issues, e.g. evolution of urban spatial structure, socio-spatial inequalities, and accessibility to services through academic and industrial collaborations; and (iii) looking into various urban contexts, e.g. mega-city regions in China and cities with informal settlements in Global South, e.g. Kenya.
+Her ongoing research focuses on urban mobility with strengths developed in three aspects: (i) the use of emerging human location data (e.g. mobile app data) and advanced spatial analysis and modelling methods (ii) addressing broad transport-related issues, e.g. evolution of urban spatial structure, socio-spatial inequalities, and accessibility to services through academic and industrial collaborations; and (iii) looking into various urban contexts, e.g. mega-city regions in China and cities with informal settlements in Global South, e.g. Kenya.

-[Qili Gao](https://www.gaoqili.cn/) (on [SIMETRI project](https://simetri.uk/about-the-project) until 2023.02) is a Research Fellow at CASA UCL.
-Her work focus on spatial-temporal data mining, urban informatics, and analysis on human mobility and activity behaviours for urban and transport planning.
+[Nilufer Sari Aslam]() is a Research Fellow in urban mobility data at [CASA, UCL](https://www.ucl.ac.uk/bartlett/casa) working on the realTRIPS project since September 2023.

 ### PhD students on realTRIPS and the relevant projects